tvdtb/java-ci-docker/README.md

 # External NAME of your machine (if required add to hosts file)
 HOST_EXTERNAL=host.docker.internal

+# Host and Port of the chosen docker registry.
+Default=nexus, you may use docker-distribution by uncommenting service `registry` in docker compose.yml, see https://hub.docker.com/_/registry
+REGISTRY_ADDRESS=nexus:5000
+#REGISTRY_ADDRESS=registry:5000

 # Defaults
 COMPOSE_PROJECT_NAME=ci
 PASSWORD_SONAR=stdcdevenv
 ```

-## Loadbalanacer
+## Loadbalancer

 Loadbalancer is the single point of access to all services and removes the need for adding the specific ports to the URL
 of each service.
 The only requirement is that it's reachable from everywhere using the same (virtual) hostname
-by providing an alias (in docker-compose.yml) using HOST_EXTERNAL, see network setup above.
+by providing an alias (in docker compose.yml) using HOST_EXTERNAL, see network setup above.

 The Loadbalancer service forwards HTTP(s) requests to the appropriate servers and connects its port 10022 to gitlab
 port 22.
 By that, all clients only need to connect to the loadbalancer in order to access any service.

 There is an alias name HOST_EXTERNAL which is assigned to loadbalancer in order to make this network name available
 in the docker network without having to connect to the external network.
 Use the real hostname or your chosen alias for that.

+Because of being isolated in containers and docker networks, the different products cannot determine their external address on
+their own.
+That's why most software needs to be configured if it generates external links, even though the loadbalancer passes
+X_FORWARDED_* headers.

 ### Setup